seb1080/webOneBiteAtaTime/interview-questions/questions.md

 Question: What is the use of arrow functions ?

 Arrow functions are use and like for there concise syntax.
-AF are anonymous and change the 'this' binds in the function.
+AF are anonymous function and change the 'this' binds in the function.

 Question: What is prototypal inheritance ?